Pleiades: Jewels Inspired by the Seven Sisters

 Michelle Pajak-Reynolds’ s Pleiades Collection: Merope earrings featuring 4.45 carats raw sapphires, Fairmned 14k gold and champagne zircons.
 Photo credit; Julie Stanley/JuleImages

-There’s something about the night sky that has always stirred my imagination—its beauty, its mystery, and the way it connects us across time and cultures.
-My Pleiades Collection was born from that sense of awe.
-These one-of-a-kind fine-jewelry designs are handcrafted in Fairmined 14k gold and feature ethically mined Umba sapphires and sparkling champagne zircons.
-Each piece is a love letter to the stars and the stories they’ve inspired for millennia.
+The night sky has always filled me with a sense of wonder.
+Its beauty, its mystery, and the way it connects us across time and cultures.
+The Pleiades Collection grew out of that feeling.
+Each one-of-a-kind piece is handcrafted in Fairmined 14k gold and set with ethically mined Umba sapphires and softly sparkling champagne zircons.
+These designs celebrate the stars and the stories they have inspired for thousands of years.

 A Cosmic Muse